The Ultimate Guide to Power Users (And How to Get More of Them)

 For some other tools, an invite to a new user is literally the Holy Grail of a new referral and the strongest possible endorsement.

-Here’s a sample scorecard provided by Sherlock, from a blog which explains how they normalize these raw scores to a percentage figure and by Winsorizing at 90%.
+Here’s a sample scorecard provided by Sherlock, from a blog that explains how they normalize these raw scores to a percentage figure and by Winsorizing at 90%.
 That is, treating everything below the 5th percentile as set to the 5th percentile and everything above the 95th percentile as set to the 95th percentile.
 This has the effect of dampening the effects of the farthest outlying scores.

 Then you have to ask the users.